rklymentiev/py-for-neuro/chapters/chapter6.md

 Where *SE* is a standard error of the mean, alpha is a significance level and *t* is a quantile of a *t* distribution.

-Quite often CI are estimated using **bootstrapping** technique (especially when sample size is small).
+Quite often CIs are estimated using **bootstrapping** technique (especially when the sample size is small).
 Bootstrapping is any test or metric that uses random sampling with replacement (e.g. mimicking the sampling process), and falls under the broader class of resampling methods.
 Bootstrapping assigns measures of accuracy (bias, variance, confidence intervals, prediction error, etc.) to sample estimates.
 This technique allows estimation of the sampling distribution of almost any statistic using random sampling methods.

 Credits: [Wikipedia](https://en.wikipedia.org/wiki/Bootstrapping_(statistics))

 The easiest way to perform a bootstrap CI is with the help of [`compute_bootci()`](https://pingouin-stats.org/generated/pingouin.compute_bootci.html) function from `pingouin` package.
-Function allows to estimate the CI for different statistics (such as Pearson correlation for bivariate data or standard deviation for univariate data) which is specified by `func` argument and returns a numpy array with lower and upper bounds.
+The function allows estimating the CI for different statistics (such as Pearson correlation for bivariate data or standard deviation for univariate data) which is specified by `func` argument and returns a numpy array with lower and upper bounds.

 Your task:

 1. Read in the data with dementia cases (path to file: `"exercises/data/oasis_cross-sectional.csv"`);
-2. Calculate a 95% CI for the average values of normalized whole brain volume (`nWBW`) for each level of clinical dementia rating (`CDR`) and save the results in a dictionary in a following way:
+2. Calculate a 95% CI for the average values of normalized whole brain volume (`nWBW`) for each level of clinical dementia rating (`CDR`) and save the results in a dictionary in the following way:

 ```python
 {0: {'CI': array([0.7615, 0.777 ]), 'mean': 0.7692},